 1) What Are Some Things a GMP Manufacture Must Do?

-Good Manufacturing Practices establish minimum standards for the manufacturers of pharmaceutical and medical device products.
+Good Manufacturing Practices (GMP) establish minimum standards for manufacturers of pharmaceuticals and medical devices.
 Each manufacturing plant must:

-• establish operating procedures for consistently manufacturing safe medicines and medical devices
+- Establish procedures for consistently manufacturing safe products

 2) Why are GMPs Important?

-Medicines change the way that the body functions and so the public expects that they are safe, effective (that is that they work) and consistently manufactured to the right quality.
+Medicines change the way the body functions, so the public expects them to be safe, effective, and consistently manufactured to high-quality standards.

-And so, the public, patients and the medical profession need to be confident that:
+Therefore, the public, patients, and medical professionals need confidence that:

-• no shortcuts have been taken in the manufacturing process or the sourcing of ingredients that could affect the strength, quality and purity of the final products
+- Every step has been taken to ensure quality, without shortcuts in the manufacturing process or ingredient sourcing that could affect the strength, quality, or purity of the final product.

 3) What are the Different Types of GMPs?

-Many countries will often use one of the above sets of regulations rather than go to the expense of developing their own.
-The particular regulation the manufacturer will be subject to depends not only on the location of the manufacturing plant but especially on the location of the market the medicine or medical device will be supplied for patients.
-But the ultimate goal of GMPs is always to prevent harm to the end-user.
+Many countries adopt one of these established sets of regulations to avoid the expense of developing their own.
+The specific regulation a manufacturer must follow depends on the location of the manufacturing plant and also, the market where the medicine or medical device will be sold.
+The ultimate goal of GMPs is always to prevent harm to the end user.

 4) The Regulatory Authorities